naimazhusupova/Project-Dashboard-Covid/README.md

 1. Select which countries to display (among a pre-defined list).
 2. Select which time period to display (i.e. user could choose start and finish dates).
 3. Select which variable(s) to display: number / cumulated number / 7-day rolling average of confirmed cases / deaths / (recovered).
-4. Select to show the peak when cumulated number was chossen.
+4. Select to show the peak when cumulated number is chosen.

 ## Cloning and Installing Dependencies